 One of the ‘top tips’ in an Ofcom document on call centres is that an option of speaking to an operator should be included in the initial menu.
-See Disabled customers and call centres (link to ofcom.org.uk).
+See Disabled customers and call centres (ofcom.org.uk).

 Possible alternative adjustments:

-- saying the caller can simply hold to be transferred (promptly) to an operator; or
+- saying that the caller can simply hold to be transferred (promptly) to an operator; or

 - allowing the caller to select an option by pressing a particular key as an alternative to saying something.

 Note that it is not enough to give text access (below), eg a textphone number to call.

 Case study: A woman who stammers phoned her local hospital’s switchboard number, to speak to a friend who was a patient.
 The hospital had converted its system to voice recognition.
 She was asked to say the name of the person or ward she wanted to contact, or say ‘operator’ to speak to an operator.
 She was unable to say any of this and waited till the computer spoke again to see if there would be a push-button option, but there was not.
 She put the phone down, unable to get through.